dialoguemd/tap-hubspot/style_guide.md

 ### Testing (to be reviewed later)
 * Every model should be tested in a schema.yml file
 * At minimum, unique and foreign key constraints should be tested (if applicable)
-* The output of dbt test should be pasted into PRs
 * Any failing tests should be fixed or explained prior to requesting a review